crizmo/DiscordCards/README.md

 ## Roadmap

 - [ ] Better client website
-- [ ] Update cards
+- [ ] Update svg cards
-- [ ] Add more cards
+- [ ] Add more cards for different discord activities
 - [x] Endpoints
 - [ ] Better way for contributors to contribute

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>